-- A.- Placement of Customer's Facilities.
+- Placement of Customer's Facilities.
 The Customer should be aware of overhead and underground electric facilities and their easements.
-The Customer's facilities, including, but not limited to buildings, signs, swimming pools, spas, decks, carports, garages, water and wastewater infrastructure, equipment or any other structure shall not be installed over orunder these electric facilities or in an easement. - B.-The Customer shall, at all times during construction and maintenance (including temporaryor permanent facilities), use proper procedures complying with all building codes, Statelaws, and OSHA requirements. - C.- Minimum Working Clearances from Overhead Electric Utility Lines.
-See Section 1.10.0 for distribution requirements and 1.14.0 for transmission requirements.
+The Customer's facilities, including, but not limited to buildings, signs, swimming pools, spas, decks, carports, garages, water and wastewater infrastructure, equipment or any other structure shall not be installed over or under these electric facilities or in an easement. - -The Customer shall, at all times during construction and maintenance (including temporary or permanent facilities), use proper procedures complying with all building codes, State laws, and OSHA requirements. - ----Clearances from Underground Facilities and Pad-mounted Equipment.
+See Section-1.10.0. - Relocation of AE Facilities.
+Where feasible, AE will temporarily (or permanently) relocate AE facilities at the Customer's request and expense.
+Such relocations often require considerable planning, coordination, and effort, thus the Customer should address these issues with AE Design at the beginning of the project for both construction power and permanent service. - Contacting AE Facilities.
+The Customer's service must not be installed on or attached to facilities owned by AE, such as AE's pole or padmount transformer.